After an absolutely lousy winter of high utility bills, consumers over the weekend got hit with headlines like this:

 Adding together the charges, the City told Crain’s Chicago Business the effective electricity rate will be about 7.4 cents per kWh for single-family homes, and about 7 cents per kWh for apartment and condo dwellers.
 Although we don’t know exactly what rate ComEd will charge in June, the City estimates it will be about 8.5 cents per kWh (compared with about 5.5 cents per kWh now).

 Total savings?
 We don’t know for sure, because we don’t yet know what ComEd’s new power prices will be.
-But the City estimates savings of about $34 from June 2014 to June 2015 for the average household, or $24 million in total.
+But the City estimates savings of about $34 from June 2014 to June 2015 for the average household or $24 million in total.

-CUB said the original deal, detailed in December of 2012, had the strongest consumer protections in the state.
+the original deal, detailed in December of 2012, had the strongest consumer protections in the state.
 And the new deal with Integrys seems to be an effective reaction to developments in the power market right now:

 1) The market has tightened considerably in the last six months.
-ComEd’s rates were inflated because it was stuck in some higher priced contracts, but the last of those expired in June 2013, and the utility’s power prices plunged.
+ComEd’s rates were inflated because it was stuck in some higher-priced contracts, but the last of those expired in June 2013, and the utility’s power prices plunged.
 So it’s not as easy for alternative suppliers to offer savings.
 Plus, in one disturbing development, an alternative supplier that entered a contract to supply Hinsdale consumers with electricity now wants to force the community to renegotiate the low price it offered because the “polar vortex” winter jacked up its costs.

 2) ComEd’s electric rates are set to soar in June because of “capacity costs” that are wrapped into the charge we pay for power.
 These federally mandated costs are supposed to assure that the power companies will always have enough power on hand, even during the hottest days of the year.